Dharini1191207/S2G6-CapstoneProject-INFO6134/README.md

 6. User can view Color, size, description, price: Product details overview.
 7. User can Share: Share product link.
 8. User can Add to fav: Add to favorites.
-9. Products: Browse available items
+9. User can browse available product items
-10. search for specific item
+10. User can search for specific product
-11. ⁠Add to Cart: Add items to cart
+11. ⁠User can add product to cart
-12. Add/reduce quantity: Adjust item quantity
+12. User can adjust item quantity in the cart
 13. User can delete all items from cart: Empty the cart.
 14. User can calculate total amount: View cart total.
 15. User can add address, contact details, save button: Enter and save address details.